Fibromyalgia Rash (Causes and Treaments)

 Getting a rash from fibromyalgia can be a very horrible experience.
 It usually makes the skin feel tight, itchy, and sore, which can be hard to ignore.
 When the rash starts to show up, simple things like working out or getting dressed can become uncomfortable or even painful.

-The pain can be mild or awful, depending on many things, like the environment and how stressed you are.
+The widespread pain can be mild or awful, depending on many things, like the environment and how stressed you are.
 Even though it might sometimes feel unbearable, a rash caused by fibromyalgia can be made easier by changing your diet and getting regular exercise.

 How Do I Manage The Rash?

-A rash from fibromyalgia can be annoying and bothersome, but it's often easy to deal with by making simple changes to how you live.
+Taking care of rash from fibromyalgia can be annoying and bothersome, but it's often easy to deal with by making simple changes to how you live.

 1. Keep the affected area clean.